unbyte/neu-service-engineering-projects/README.md

 3. run `make -j3`

+4. [OPTIONAL] run `make monitor` (if it's the first time, run `make monitor-setup` first) to start up prometheus and grafana.
+It requires docker and docker-compose.
+The dashboard config for grafana is at `./scripts/monitors/grafana.dashboard.json`.

 ## Scale Instances

 edit `EUREKAS` `PROVIDERS` `CONSUMERS` in `Makefile` or pass above kv pair as arguments to `make`